Last Update: 3/22/2017

 6. When creating an account at the online store, we recommend you use a unique password as it is far safer in case the store gets hacked.
 You would not want hackers to get a password that worked on other websites.
 Consult our How to create, store and use secure passwords article for suggestions.
-Using Google checkout also solves the unique password problem.
+Using Paypal, Apple Pay, or Google Pay also solves the unique password problem.

 7. Pay for your purchase with a credit card and not a debit card or check.
 This gives you the best purchase protection, under Federal law your liability is limited to $50.